adon-cloudcannon/landing-page-test/src/collections/ssg-pages/eleventy.md

   Use CloudCannon as your Eleventy CMS to collaborate with your team to build incredibly fast static sites with a wide range of 11ty supported templating languages!
+image: /images/icons/ssgs/11ty.svg
+summary: Eleventy is one of the most popular (and fastest) static site generators in the world, with absolute flexibility for developers.
 seo:
   featured_image:
   featured_image_alt: